 Plagiarism is a serious breach of academic honesty and is not tolerated at MWCC.
-If a faculty member suspects that a student has engaged in plagiarism, it is the student’s responsibility to provide the sources the student used in preparing his/her project.
-If the faculty member suspects that plagiarism is involved, he/she will follow this procedure:
+If a faculty member suspects that a student has engaged in plagiarism, it is the student’s responsibility to provide the sources he or she used in preparing his or her project.
+If the faculty member suspects that plagiarism is involved, he or she will follow this procedure:

 - The faculty member will notify the student within 10 days of the alleged incident and arrange for a meeting with the student.

-- Once the plagiarism report has been issued, to overcome the accusation of plagiarism, the student must provide proof of his/her sources.
+- Once the plagiarism report has been issued, to overcome the accusation of plagiarism, the student must provide proof of his or her sources.

 - If, upon investigation by the faculty member, the student has been found to be responsible, the student will be notified by the faculty member in writing by means of the student plagiarism report.
 If the student has been found not responsible, the report will be expunged.